KeyboardKit/website/collections/_features/Layout.md

 <a name="pro">
 ## 👑 Pro Features

-[KeyboardKit Pro][Pro] unlocks localized ``InputSet``s and ``KeyboardLayoutProvider``s for all keyboard locales, and will automatically make the `SystemKeyboard` use them, without any additional code.
+[KeyboardKit Pro][Pro] unlocks additional input sets like AZERTY and QWERTZ, and localized input sets and layout providers for all keyboard locales in your license.

+KeyboardKit Pro automatically makes the `SystemKeyboard` support all input sets and layouts in your license, without any additional code needed.
+Just change locale, and the keyboard will adjust itself.

-KeyboardKit Pro also unlocks an `KeyboardLayout.iPadProProvider` that can be used to generate iPad Pro-specific layouts.
-This provider is used by all supported locales by default.
+KeyboardKit Pro also unlocks a `KeyboardLayout.iPadProProvider` that can generate iPad Pro layouts.
+This provider is used by all supported keyboard locales by default:

 ![System Keyboard - iPad Pro]({{page.assets}}systemkeyboard-ipadpro.jpg)

-KeyboardKit Pro also unlocks ways to easily add an input row at the top of the `SystemKeyboard`.
-This is great for certain apps, where an additional utility row makes sense.
+KeyboardKit Pro also unlocks ways to easily add a character input toolbar above a `SystemKeyboard`:

 ![SystemKeyboard - input toolbar]({{page.assets}}inputtoolbar-ipadpro.png)